 - At two minutes, the whites should be set but the yolk runny.
 Remove with a slotted spoon.

-- Chop the toasted baguette into crouton-sized pieces, except for four pieces.
+- Chop the toasted baguette into crouton-sized pieces, except for four slices.

 - Place the frisée leaves into a salad bowl and add the bacon and croutons.

-- To make the vinaigrette, pour the olive oil and vinegar into a sterilized jar with your optional extras.
+- To make the salad dressing, pour the olive oil and vinegar into a sterilised jar, along with your optional extras.
 Shake vigorously.
 Add salt and pepper to taste.

-- When your poached eggs are ready – or ready to be reheated – mix the salad with the vinaigrette and place into the bowls in a nice mound.
+- When your poached eggs are ready – or ready to be reheated – mix the salad with the dressing and place the salad into the bowls in a nice mound.
 Place the piece of baguette on top.

 - Place the poached egg on top of the piece of baguette and serve.
-Remember to offer salt and pepper to taste.
+Serve with salt and pepper.